 One of the many projects Plot undertook in his productive career was documenting the natural history of Oxfordshire and, later, Staffordshire.
 What "natural history" meant was still being worked out in the late 17th century.
 For that matter, so was the meaning of "fossil."
 Prior to that time, natural historians often cast their nets very wide, writing about the natural history of vast territories, if not the whole world.
 Plot instead undertook a detailed study of a single county.
 His natural history entailed mapping his areas of interest, including enough detail to determine who owned which property.
 He developed some useful mapping conventions in the process.
 But he went further than mere mapping, describing natural phenomena — and unnatural phenomena, too.
 Chapter headings in his natural histories included "Of the Heavens and Air," "Of the Waters," "Of the Earths," "Of Stones," "Of Formed Stones," "Of Plants," "Of Brutes," "Of Men and Women" and "Of Arts and Of Antiquities."

 Plot noticed that different things bore strange resemblances to each other.
 What he referred to as "formed stones" were especially prone to resemble animals or human body parts.
-Despite the resemblances, Plot did not believe that what his contemporaries called fossils were the remains of once-living organisms.
+One page of his treatise included formed stones resembling a human brain, olfactory nerve, eye, ear, and breast.
+Despite the resemblances, Plot didn't always believe (or even often believe) that what his contemporaries called fossils were the remains of once-living organisms.
 Instead, he held to another interpretation common at the time: A creative force in the Earth made objects that looked like living things.
 About one strange little rock that looked like it had eyes, he wrote:

 We meet of one sort in the Quarries of Heddington, set in the Body of the Stone, the most like to the Head of a Horse of any thing I can think of; having the Ears, and Crest of the Mane appearing between them, the places of the Eyes suitably prominent, and the rest of the Face entire, only the Mouth and Nostrils absent in them all.